Bernstein-Kouchnirenko-Khovanskii with a symmetry: Enumerative results and genericity conditions for symmetric curves

+6. The closure of the symmetric curve in the $\check A$-toric variety intersects its orbits transversally (in particular, it is smooth at every point of intersection with a 2-dimensional orbit, and avoids smaller orbits). \end{theor} \begin{rem} 1.
+In particular, this gives the genus of the proper part: for any sch\"on curve $C\subset\CC^n$, we have $2-2g(C)=e(C)+($the total multiplicity of the rays of $\Trop C)$.
+The right hand side terms in this equality are known from (3) and (5) above.

+2. Part (1) implies that whatever we prove about the number of components or other topological invariants of symmetric curves for generic $f\in\C^A$ (i.e. for all $f$ in a non-empty Zariski open $U\subset\C^A$), this holds in particular for all $I$-nondegenerate $f$.
+This is because the Zariski open sets $U$ and $V:=\{I$-nondegenerate polynomials$\}$ overlap, and any topological invariant of the symmetric curve is constant as a function on $V$ according to part (1). \end{rem}

-many points. \end{theor} The proof will be given in Section \ref{ssproofnumsing}. \begin{rem} One can easily prove (similarly to Theorem \ref{thsingnum}) that the intersection number of the curve $f=g=0$ with a shifted subtorus of the form $m=c$ for generic $c\in\C$ equals $\sharp A$ for generic $f\in\C^A$.
-From this perspective, Theorem \ref{thsingnum} claims that the roots of unity $c=\sqrt[d]{1}$ are generic in this respect (i.e. the proper part of the symmetric curve has no branches tending to the diagonal plane asymptotically at infinity). \end{rem} \begin{exa} To illustrate the above theorem and subsequent results, it may be helpful to consider the example of a generic quadratic form $f\in\C^A,\,A=\{\ru\geqslant 0,\rv\geqslant 0,\rw\geqslant 0,\ru+\rv+\rw\leqslant 2\}$.
+\begin{exa} To illustrate the above theorem and subsequent results, it may be helpful to keep track of the example of a generic quadratic form $f\in\C^A,\,A=\{\ru\geqslant 0,\rv\geqslant 0,\rw\geqslant 0,\ru+\rv+\rw\leqslant 2\}$.
 In this case, $A$ has a blinder edge $E$ at the $\rw$-coordinate axis, and the symmetric curve $f=g=0$ is a union of two plane conics: one is the diagonal part in the plane $u=v$, and the other one (in a perpendicular plane) is the proper part.
-The two conics intersect each other in $\Vol_\Z (A/m)-h_E\cdot \Vol_\Z(E)=4-1\cdot 2=2$ points. \end{exa}
+The two conics intersect each other in points, because $A_b/m=A/m$ unless $b=0$, so the terms for $b\ne 0$ vanish in Theorem \ref{thsingnum}.2. \end{exa}